JetBrains/intellij-plugin-verifier/README.md

 > **Note**
 >
-> In most cases, intellij-plugin-verifier will be used via `runPluginVerifier` task from Gradle IntelliJ Plugin, see [Integration](#integration).
+> In most cases, IntelliJ Plugin Verifier will be used via `runPluginVerifier` task from Gradle IntelliJ Plugin, see [Integration](#integration).

 Example problems the Plugin Verifier can detect: